benaziziasmae/MechaCar_Statistical_Analysis/README.md

 Looking at the total summary, the current variance is approximately 76.23 PSI meaning that is does meet the design specification.
 When looking at the lots individuals, the first two lotas meet the design specification at a varaince of approximately 1.14 PSI and 10.13 PSI respectfully, but the third lot does not.
 This is becasue the third lot's variance is approximately 220.01 PSI, exceeding the design specification by more than double the alotted amount.
 Therefore, the manufacturing team should work with the cars in lots 1 and 2 compared to those in lot 3.

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+The design specs are respected for all manufacturing lots in total with a global variance of 62.3 psi.
+On the lot level, Lot 1 and Lot 2 are into specs with respectively variances of 0.98 and 7.5 psi.
+The Lot 3 is out of specs with a variance of 170.3 psi